prototypefund/iconet-Foundation-funkwhale/docs/contributor_documentation/index.md

 ## Contribute to Funkwhale's documentation

 Got a knack for writing?
 Want to teach people how things work?
 Our [documentation guide](documentation.md) takes you through everything you need to know to contribute to the Funkwhale documentation hub.

+## Translate Funkwhale

+Are you a confident linguist?
+We're always looking to expand the number of languages we offer in our apps, websites, and documentation.
+Check out the [translation guide](translation.md) to start contributing translations in your language.